lostmygithubaccount/dasky/README.md

 ## Clone repository

-Navigate to a directory of your choice and clone repo from github.

-You can use the terminal or UI to clone the repo, hosted at https://github.com/lostmygithubaccount/dasky.git.
-Copy this link and clone the repo.
+You can use the terminal or UI to clone https://github.com/lostmygithubaccount/dasky.git.

 ![Compute instance github](media/instance-github.png)